-UPDATE 2-Bank of Canada raises rates, analysts see more hikes in store
+UPDATE 4-Confident Bank of Canada hikes rates for first time since 2010

 By Andrea Hopkins and Leah Schnurr

-OTTAWA, July 12 (Reuters) - The Bank of Canada raised interest rates for the first time in nearly seven years on Wednesday, citing confidence in its outlook and a need to look through soft inflation, but said it will wait for more economic data before committing to its next move.
+OTTAWA, July 12 (Reuters) - The Bank of Canada raised interest rates for the first time in nearly seven years on Wednesday, saying the economy no longer needed as much stimulus and sending the Canadian dollar to a near 11-month high on expectations of more rate hikes to come.

-The widely expected rate hike makes Canada the first major central bank to follow the Federal Reserve in removing some of the monetary stimulus poured into the global economy after the 2007-2009 financial crisis.
+The widely expected rate increase makes Canada the first major central bank to follow the Federal Reserve in removing some of the monetary stimulus poured into the global economy after the 2007-2009 financial crisis.

 Economists said the central bank's statement suggested at least one more quarter-percentage point rate increase is in store for 2017, with more likely to follow gradually if growth continues to meet expectations.

+A Reuters poll of economists on Tuesday showed a sharp shift in sentiment in the week leading up to the rate decision, with many bringing their rate hike expectations forward based on hawkish comments from policymakers.

-"I thought the Bank of Canada did a masterful job today; they raised rates and they stopped short of promising another rate hike this year but they were broadly bullish on the economy which bodes well for another rate increase this year," said Joe Manimbo, senior market analyst at Western Union Business Solutions in Washington.
+"I thought the Bank of Canada did a masterful job today," said Joe Manimbo, senior market analyst at Western Union Business Solutions in Washington.

+"They raised rates and they stopped short of promising another rate hike this year but they were broadly bullish on the economy which bodes well for another rate increase this year."
-The hike brought the bank's official interest rate to a still-low 0.75 percent and boosted the Canadian dollar to a 10-month high.

 Years of ultra-low interest rates since the financial crisis spurred a borrowing binge and helped drive Canadian household debt to record levels in recent years, fueling a housing boom that has recently began to falter.